What is the PRP Facial?

 PRP Facial yields a natural biologically-active PRP, loaded with viable platelets that can be applied in a simple, safe, quick, and minimally invasive outpatient procedure.
-Application typically takes place in the physician’s office.
+The application typically takes place in the physician’s office.
 Your medical provider can use a variety of pain management techniques during treatment to ensure your comfort throughout the process.

 Are there any side effects?

 Since PRP Facial uses your own blood and does not contain any animal or synthetic components, there is virtually no risk of an allergic reaction and there have been no reported allergic reactions to date.
 Consequently, skin allergy testing is unnecessary prior to treatment.
 However, if you have a history of allergies please inform your physician.
 There have been no known serious side effects reported in actual usage.
 However, you may experience some common reactions, such as mild irritation, edema, bruising, swelling, itching, discoloration or tenderness at the injection site.
 These temporary conditions typically resolve themselves within one to two days.